 Feeding your cat smaller portions

-Making sure your cat gets a lot of exercise
+Make sure your cat gets a lot of exercises

 Don’t Forget About Exercise